 - Book in advance: this is always good advice – and it is of course also true for other costs, like accommodation.

-Guide To Iceland is a good place to start researching car prices.
+Rentalcars.com is a good place to start researching budget car rentals in Iceland.

 Accommodation is a big part of the cost involved in travelling anywhere.
 And for me, it is often the first thing I try to cut back if I need to reduce costs – I’d rather have more time in the place than have somewhere gorgeous to sleep.

-Some of the low-cost accommodation you could try if you’re visiting Iceland on a budget:
+Some of the low-cost accommodations you could try if you’re visiting Iceland on a budget:

-For my first trip to Iceland, my own choice for accommodation in Iceland was a mixture of Airbnb and budget hotels with shared bathrooms.
+For my first trip to Iceland, my choice of accommodation in Iceland was a mixture of apartment rentals and budget hotels with shared bathrooms.
 I don’t love a shared bathroom, but it was worth it because the savings I made meant I was able to afford to stay in Iceland for more days.

-On my second trip in August 2021, I tried camper-vanning, which did save me money.
-Although the van was more expensive to hire than a car, the cost of campsites was much less than other accommodation, and the combined cost of car hire + accommodation worked out less than if I had had a cheaper car and stayed in budget hotels.
+On my second trip, I tried campervanning around Iceland, which did save me money.
+Although the van was more expensive to hire than a car, the cost of campsites was much less than other accommodations.
+Overall, the combined cost of car hire + accommodation worked out less than if I had had a cheaper car and stayed in budget hotels.

-I didn’t go for ‘proper’ camping or hostels.
-I’ll always trade a fancy room at night for some exciting adventure out in the country I’m visiting, but I’m not fond of camping in tents, especially in cold places (even in summer, Iceland will feel cold to most people!).
+I didn’t go for ‘proper’ camping (ie tents) or hostels.
+I’ll always trade a fancy room for some exciting adventure out in the country I’m visiting, but I’m not fond of camping in tents, especially in cold places (even in Iceland in summer, it will feel chilly to most people!).
 And I disavowed hostels some years ago, after a particularly bad one in New Zealand (more on that another time, maybe…).

-For example, for my dates, I found that outside of Reykjavík, Airbnb was more expensive than budget hotels, and inside Reykjavík, Airbnb studios were cheaper.
+For example, on my first trip, I found that was easier to find low-budget accommodation in Reykjavík than it was elsewhere in the country .
 So when I visited the Snæfellsnes peninsula, rather than staying there, I stayed in Reykjavík and made the journey around Snæfellsnes as a day trip from there, which saved me quite a lot.

-Similarly, on my first trip, picturesque Vik in South Iceland seemed to be in demand for my dates and prices were high.
-So instead, I stayed in nearby Skógar and Hof, visiting Vik as I travelled in between the two, rather than staying overnight there.
+Similarly, on my first trip, the picturesque town of Vik in South Iceland seemed to be in demand for my dates and prices were very high.
+So instead, I stayed in nearby Skógar and Hof, visiting Vik as I travelled in between the two, rather than spending an expensive night there.